micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 that all flesh may know that I, the Lord, have drawn My sword out of its sheath; it shall not return anymore." '

 ###### 6
-Sigh therefore, son of man, with [^b]a breaking heart, and sigh with bitterness before their eyes.
+Sigh therefore, son of man, with a breaking heart, and sigh with bitterness before their eyes.

 ###### 7
 And it shall be when they say to you, 'Why are you sighing?' that you shall answer, 'Because of the news; when it comes, every heart will melt, all hands will be feeble, every spirit will faint, and all knees will be weak _as_ water.
 Behold, it is coming and shall be brought to pass,' says the Lord God."